ryanwilsond/belte/README-dev.md

 ## Tools

 This project mainly uses the .NET SDK (5.0) for building (Buckle Silver), wrapped with GNU Make.
 Buckle Bronze uses GNU gcc/g++ for building.
-Buckle Strap uses the Buckle compiler.
+Buckle Strap is a bootstrapping compiler, this uses the Buckle compiler to build.

 ## Building

 The tools required for building are listed above.

+All the following methods put the final exectuable into `./buckle.exe`.

 ### Buckle Bronze

 To setup the environment for the first time run `$ make -f Makebronze.mk setup`.
 After that running `$ make -f Makebronze.mk` should suffice.

 ### Buckle Silver

 Since dotnet handles directories, there is no setup.
 Run `$ make` to build the project and copy into ./ and run `$ make test` to build the test project and run the unit tests.

 ### Buckle Strap